 If you have lost a family member due to another party’s negligence or fault, you may be entitled to compensation through a wrongful death lawsuit.
 Under South Carolina law, S.C.
 Code § 15-51-10, wrongful death exists when a person dies due to the “wrongful act, neglect, or default” of another, and must be the type of action for which the person could have filed a personal injury lawsuit, had the person lived.
 While no amount of money can replace your loved one, a settlement award for wrongful death can ease your financial burdens and help your family move on with their lives.

 South Carolina wrongful death cases can be complex and require thorough investigation and aggressive litigation to secure the best possible outcome.
 Insurance companies and their lawyers will try to deny claims or get you to accept the lowest settlement possible, or even blame the death on the deceased person.
 Making mistakes can be costly, and at this time when you are dealing with the aftermath of your loss, it is difficult to even think of filing a lawsuit on your own.
 Fortunately, there is help available from the compassionate wrongful death lawyers at Whalen Montalvo.
-We understand what you are going through and will take the burden off you by handling all legal hurdles, negotiations, and litigation involved with your case, so you can concentrate on your family’s recovery.
+Our lawyers understand what you are going through and will take the burden off you by handling all legal hurdles, negotiations, and litigation involved with your case, so you can concentrate on your family’s recovery.

 We provide a free consultation to evaluate your individual situation and determine the best way to move forward, so give us a call today at (864) 770-7710.